RUMI FEST with Coleman Barks

-*Partial proceeds from the Rumi Fest were given personally to Dr. Edhi of EDHI FOUNDATION and the other half were given to the new hospital in Pakistan built by the Turkish government.
-Thanks to all those who came to the event and to those who donated for the flooding victims in Pakistan.
-May we all open our hearts towards those in serious need.
+*Partial proceeds from the Rumi Fest were given to Dr. Edhi of EDHI FOUNDATION and the other half were given to the new hospital in Pakistan built by Turkey.

 Mevlana Jalalud'din Rumi